evanmays/cherrycore/README.md

 ![Indicator of if Unit Tests workflow are passing](https://github.com/evanmays/cherrycore/actions/workflows/SVUT.yml/badge.svg)

 A deep learning training core.
-First ~~on paper~~, then in verilog, then on FPGA.
+First ~~on paper~~, then in verilator, then on FPGA.
 The goal is to put the AS in ASIC... it's not even turing complete, but it trains neural nets faster and gets more done on a single chip.

+I've got some weak stuff running on actual hardware.
+Train MNIST this year?

+# Intruction Set Architecture
-ISA in Cherry ISA.pdf
+Notes in `ISA in Cherry ISA.pdf` and `experiments/compiler/assembler.py`
-Superscalar notes below

 Same cache bandwidth as a 3090 but due to the larger tile size we have 4x the arithmetic intensity on cache transfers.
 So, once data is on chip, the programs complete in a quarter the time.

+Users can specify certain loops to have the loop bodies run in parallel.
+These parallel runs of the loops each have their own regfiles.

+## Microarchitecture
 There are 3 functional units all pipelined individually so they may in total complete 3 instructions per cycle.
 The first functional unit deals with cisa_mem_write and cisa_mem_read instructions.
 It's transfering data between device memory and device cache.
 The second functional unit supports cisa_load and cisa_store.
 It transfers data between device cache and the regfile.
 The third functional unit deals with all of our arithmetic insturctions.
 There are your cisa_matmul, cisa_relu, etc.

-To feed the three pipelines 3 instructions per cycle, we have an instruction queue.
-On the other end of that queue is an out of order superscalar control unit.
+We feed the pipelines from an instruction queue.
+The instruction queueu is fed by the control unit.
 This unit is much simpler than most other superscalars.
 It utilizes the knowledge that ML programs are all loops.
 The programmer can replace a python range() function with cherry_range() and our superscalar unit will then treat each loop body as a thread allowing it to parallelize things.
+The control unit creates just 16 threads.
+This is enough to hide latency.
 Since the programs aren't turing complete, we can make a perfect branch predictor and prefetch all cisa_mem_read instructions.

 There's also a program cache that can hold all the programs a forward and back pass would need (a few KB).
 And a program exection queue which allows the host device to schedule programs.

 4 slots of memory, each one has different access pattern support.
 Need to find a balance of slots that do 0D, 1D, 3D and ND striding.
 The trick with ND striding will be to signifantly reduce cache bandwidth.
 So, maybe a programer can load a 32x32 tile (1024 elements) with 1D striding.
 But, if they want 3D striding then they can only load a 3x3x3 cube (27 elements).
 Notice we went from 1024 elements to 27.
 But if you had kept 1D striding you probably woudn't be able to get max utilization on the 1024 elements anyway.
 Supporting arithmetic on cubes instead of tiles should be cheap although we can probably only afford 1 or 2 cube sizes options.
 Need more example conv2d programs to pick exactly what we want to support here.
 Perhaps on cherry 3 one slot should be shared across cores and broadcast its reads to all cores.